Pseudo-modularity and Iwasawa theory: Ordinary Pseudorepresentations

-We can readily construct the candidate quotient of $E_\Db$ which is a universal \emph{ordinary} Cayley-Hamilton algebra, denoted $E^\ord_\Db$.
-Using the definition of ordinary, we consider the two-sided ideal $J^{\ord *} \subset E_\Db$ generated by the subsets
+By reading off Definition \ref{defn:ord_C-H}, we can readily construct a candidate quotient cutting out the ordinary condition.
+Given a lift of idempotents $(e_1, e_2)$ in $E^p_\Db$, consider the matrix coordinate functions $\rho_{i,j}: G_{\bQ_p} \ra E^p_\Db$.
+We consider the two-sided ideal $J^{\ord*}(e_1,e_2)$ of $E_\Db^p$ generated by the subsets

-This ideal cuts out the ordinary condition in $E_\Db$.
-We then need to take the quotient by a larger ideal so that the quotient ring is still Cayley-Hamilton.